Rotosushi/Mint/README.md

-# Mint a programming language of my own design and implementation
+A toy programming language of my own design and implementation